Basic People's Congress (administrative division)

-Basic People's Congress (مؤتمر شعبي أساسي) was the smallest administrative division in Libya under the Great Socialist People's Libyan Arab Jamahiriya from 1977 to 2011.
-Geographically it corresponded approximately to the level of a township or borough.
+Basic People's Congress (مؤتمر شعبي أساسي) was the primary administrative division in Libya under the Great Socialist People's Libyan Arab Jamahiriya from 1977 to 2011.
+It corresponded approximately to the level of a township or borough.

 During Muammar Gaddafi's rule, political caucuses and committees of the Basic People's Congress operated at this level.
 Representatives from the Basic People's Congresses regulated operations at the higher shabiyah (district) level.

 In July 2013 the shabiyat and Basic People's Congress system was replaced with a new baladiyat system of ninety-nine first-level administrative divisions.